Jerome Sattler

-Jerome Murray Sattler (born March 3, 1931) is an American clinical psychologist who is Professor Emeritus and adjunct professor of psychology at San Diego State University.
-He is known for his work regarding intelligence testing in children, including his role in developing the fourth edition of the Stanford-Binet Intelligence Scale in 1986, along with R. L. Thorndike and Elizabeth Hagan.
-He is also the author of the widely used school psychology textbook Assessment of Children.
+Jerome Murray Sattler (March 3, 1931 – November 16, 2024) was an American clinical psychologist who was Professor Emeritus and adjunct professor of psychology at San Diego State University.
+He was known for his work regarding intelligence testing in children, including his role in developing the fourth edition of the Stanford-Binet Intelligence Scale in 1986, along with R. L. Thorndike and Elizabeth Hagan.
+He was also the author of the widely used school psychology textbook Assessment of Children.
 In 2022, he published Foundations of Behavioral, Social, and Clinical Assessment of Children, 7th edition.
+In 2024, he published Assessment of Children: Cognitive Foundations and Applications, 7th edition.
+Sattler died om November 14, 2024, at the age of 93.